NeoHW/YMovies321/README.md

 Review progress and ensure development is on track

 **Week 5-7 (6 Jun - 26 Jun):**
-Implement a filter feature that allows users to filter movies by genre and release date
+Implement a filter feature that allows users to filter movies by popularity, genre and release date
-Develop a movie detail page that displays information about the movie, including ratings, reviews, cast and crew
+Develop a movie detail page that displays information about the movie, including ratings, reviews
 Implement a review feature that allows users to leave ratings and reviews for movies

 **Evaluation Milestone 2 (26 Jun):**